srajma/xatra/README.md

 - [ ] MAYBE: loading geojson from file instead of storing it in html; i.e. with a server

 Dev
-- [ ] Get it in a publishable state
+- [ ] Get it in a publishable state and publish
 - [x] time debugging

 Interactive platform